iAgentNTU/Dynamic-Group/meeting-note/meeting-note-2015-1-29.md

 Hans
--introduce the 'Activity Discovery and Activity Recognition: A New Partnership'
+- introduce the 'Activity Discovery and Activity Recognition: A New Partnership'